Best Places to See Fall Colors in Central Oregon

 5. Sisters & McKenzie Pass

-The charming town of Sisters bursts with fall color along its streets and surrounding trails.
-If McKenzie Pass is still open, the drive offers panoramic views of mountain peaks framed by autumn foliage.
+The charming town of Sisters bursts with fall color along its streets and surrounding trails, making this another of the best places to see fall colors in Central Oregon.
+If McKenzie Pass is still open while you're in town, the drive offers panoramic views of mountain peaks framed by autumn foliage.

 When to Go: Late September to early October.